+The Bureau does not consider cost sharing as an independent criterion, and proposed cost sharing is considered in an application's merit evaluation only to the extent it is relevant to the criteria enumerated below in sections E.1.a-k, including Partnerships, Business Model, Readiness, Value, Equity and Accessibility, and Self-Sustainability.
-Å. Experience/Qualifications: The Bureau will assess whether and to what extent the applicant(s):

-(1) Possess the ability to evaluate and promote innovative financing methods for local projects including the use of TIFIA and RRIF and other Federal assistance programs where applicable;

-(2) Possess the ability to provide technical assistance on best practices with respect to financing projects;

-(3) Have experience in increasing transparency with respect to infrastructure project analysis and using innovative financing for public infrastructure projects;

-(4) Have experience in deploying predevelopment capital programs designed to facilitate the creation of a pipeline of infrastructure projects available for investment;
+- a.
+Experience/Qualifications: The Bureau will assess whether and to what extent the applicant(s): - Possess the ability to evaluate and promote innovative financing methods for local projects including the use of TIFIA and RRIF and other Federal assistance programs where applicable; - Possess the ability to provide technical assistance on best practices with respect to financing projects; - Have experience in increasing transparency with respect to infrastructure project analysis and using innovative financing for public infrastructure projects; - Have experience in deploying predevelopment capital programs designed to facilitate the creation of a pipeline of infrastructure projects available for investment;

-(5) Have a history of successfully bundling smaller-scale and rural projects into larger proposals that may be more attractive for private investment;

-(6) Have demonstrated success in reducing transaction costs for public project sponsors;

-(7) Demonstrate the capacity to accelerate projects eligible for the TIFIA credit program through the use of innovative financing strategies such as the TIFIA and RRIF credit programs, and PABs, but also other strategies such as project bundling, grant anticipation revenue vehicles, and incorporating private capital;

-(8) Have experience in the development of project financial plans, including developing capital structures and identifying funding and financing sources, as well as a demonstrated track record for achieving financial close and

-(9) Have experience in working with private sector project sponsors disadvantaged communities, including but not limited to rural and low resources communities as well as working on revitalization projects.
+- Have a history of successfully bundling smaller-scale and rural projects into larger proposals that may be more attractive for private investment: - Have demonstrated success in reducing transaction costs for public project sponsors; - Demonstrate the capacity to accelerate projects eligible for the TIFIA credit program through the use of innovative financing strategies such as the TIFIA and RRIF credit programs, and PABs, but also other strategies such as project bundling, grant anticipation revenue vehicles, and incorporating private capital; - Have experience in the development of project financial plans, including developing capital structures and identifying funding and financing sources, as well as a demonstrated track record for achieving financial close; and - Have experience in working with private sector project sponsors and disadvantaged communities, including but not limited to rural and low resources communities, as well as working on revitalization projects.

-An applicant that demonstrates substantial experience of 10 years or more in the development and delivery of projects, including the use of alternative delivery methods such as design-build and/or public private partnerships (P3) as related to items (1) through (9) above, and innovative financing particularly the use of TIFIA and RRIF or PABs will receive a STRONG rating in this criterion.
+An applicant that demonstrates substantial experience of 10 years or more in the development and delivery of projects, including the use of alternative delivery methods such as design-build and/or public-private partnerships as related to the items above, and innovative financing particularly the use of TIFIA, RRIF, or PABs will receive a STRONG rating in this criterion.
+Those who demonstrate between 5 and 9 years or more in the development and delivery of projects will receive a MODERATE rating in this category and those who demonstrate less than 5 years of experience in the development and delivery of projects will received a MARGINAL in this rating category.